 Make your own personal screensavers in Windows Xp

 It used to be darn near impossible to create a personal screen saver using your own photo collection.
 To do this, you had to track down a third-party application and sloppily piece together your pictures to create a screen saver.
+Right-click an empty spot on your desktop and choose Properties.

 Well, the engineers at Microsoft must have realized they hated third-party applications and decided enough was enough.
 XP can take any pictures stored in your "My Pictures" folder and display them in random order as a screen saver.